Sugar Rush (British TV series): Plot

 The first series of Sugar Rush opens with fifteen-year-old Kim (Hallinan) moving to Brighton with her family, and developing a crush on her best friend – heterosexual girl Sugar (Crichlow).
-Maria 'Sugar' Sweet loves reckless drinking, copious sex with men, and doesn't care for school.
+Maria 'Sugar' Sweet loves reckless drinking and copious sex with men, and doesn't care for school.
 The series follows Kim as she tries to gain Sugar's affections, leading to Sugar taking advantage of her kindness.

 Side plots of series one include Kim's mother Stella (Stewart) having an affair, Kim's brother Matt (O'Brien) thinking he's an alien, and Kim's neighbour Tom (Garfield) desperately trying to date her.

 In series two, eighteen months have passed and Kim learns to leave Sugar behind and go on dates with other women, particularly Saint (Potts), who becomes her serious girlfriend.
 However, Sugar remaining in Kim's life, albeit not romantically, causes friction in Kim's relationship with Saint.

 Side plots in series two include Stella and Nathan (Lumsden) attending sex therapy and becoming more adventurous in their sex life, Sugar's problematic relationships, and Matt exploring his feminine side.
 Andrew Garfield does not reprise his role as Tom.